Presently, renewable sources have to immediately sell all the energy they produce.

 Existing concepts rely on the deep-sea hydrostatic pressure to solve this problem, but performance is dependent on water depth.

-The FLASC technology uses a dual-chamber system that allows the pressure response to be controlled independently of the deployment depth.
+The FLASC dual-chamber technology allows the operating pressure range to be established independently of the deployment depth.

 It exploits existing resources and infrastructure, resulting in a cost-effective solution, beating batteries at their own game.

 The first prototype was deployed in Q4 2017 in the idyllic Grand Harbour of the Maltese Islands.

 This set-up stores energy generated from an array of PV panels.
 The stored energy is released in a controlled manner, allowing close monitoring of the performance and efficiency of the device.

 Comprised almost entirely from standard off-the-shelf components, the prototype is the ultimate proof-of-concept of our technology.

 The prototype was constructed in collaboration with our industrial partner Medserv plc., with funding from the Malta Council for Science and Technology.

 Cost Analysis: Floating Offshore Wind Farm

 - Rating: 6 MW with 7.5 MWhr storage capacity